-3 (a) Before accepting appointment, a person who is requested to serve as an 4 arbitrator shall disclose any facts reasonably likely to affect the impartiality of the 5 arbitrator, including but not limited to: 6 (1) direct or indirect financial or personal interest in the outcome of 7 the arbitration, and 8 (2) existing or past relationships with the parties, their or counsel 9 or representatives, witnesses, or arbitrators., and 10 (3) other facts reasonably likely to affect the impartiality of the 11 arbitrator.
-Unless the parties have agreed to other procedures for disclosure, disclosure 12 shall be made directly to all parties and to other arbitrators.
-13 (b) The obligation to disclose interests, relationships, or facts described in 14 subsection (a) is a continuing one which extends throughout the period of appointment as 15 arbitrator.
-16 (c) Objections based on any undisclosed interests, relationships, or facts 17 described in subsections (a) and (b), or any unwaived objections of a party based on any 18 interests, relationships or facts disclosed in accordance with subsections (a) and (b), may be grounds for vacation of an award under Section 19(a)(2).
-The failure of an arbitrator to disclose (i) a known direct, material personal or financial interest in the outcome of the arbitration shall be conclusive grounds for vacation of an award under Section 19(a)(2).
-The failure of an arbitrator to disclose; or (ii) a known substantial relationship with a party, a lawyer or representative, a witness, or other arbitrator; which would reasonably affect the impartiality of the arbitrator shall establish a a rebuttable presumption of evident partiality in the award under Section 19(a)(2).
+(a) Before accepting appointment, a person who is requested to serve as an arbitrator shall disclose any facts reasonably which a reasonable person would consider likely to affect the impartiality of the arbitrator, including but not limited to: (1) financial or personal interest in the outcome of the arbitration, and

+(2) existing or past relationships with the parties, their counsel or

+1 representatives, witnesses, or arbitrators.
+2 Unless the parties have agreed to other procedures for disclosure, 3 disclosure shall be made directly to all parties and to other arbitrators.
+4 (b) The obligation to disclose interests, relationships, or facts described in 5 subsection (a) is a continuing one which extends throughout the period of appointment as 6 arbitrator.
+7 (c) Objections based on any undisclosed interests, relationships, or facts 8 described in subsections (a) and (b) or any unwaived objections of a party based on any 9 interests, relationships or facts disclosed in accordance with subsections (a) and (b) may 10 be grounds for vacation of an award under Section 19(a)(2).
+The failure of an arbitrator 11 to disclose (i) a known direct, material personal or financial interest in the outcome of the 12 arbitration or (ii) a known substantial relationship with a party, a lawyer or representative 13 a witness, or other arbitrator; shall establish a presumption of evident partiality in the award under Section 19(a)(2).

-(d) If the parties have agreed to the procedures of an administering arbitration institution or any other procedures for pre-award challenges to arbitrators on grounds in subsection (a), reasonable compliance with such procedures shall be a condition precedent to an application to vacate on such grounds under Section 19(a)(2).
-In addressing such an application, the determination of an administering institution or other resolution shall establish a rebuttable presumption on the issue of evident partiality unless found to be improper on the grounds of evident partiality, misconduct, or other grounds provided in this [Act] for vacation of an award.
+(d) If the parties have agreed to the procedures of an arbitration institution or any other procedures for pre-award challenges to arbitrators on grounds in subsection (a), reasonable compliance with such procedures shall be a condition precedent to an application to vacate on such grounds under Section 19(a)(2).